pwiklowski/smart-bike-light-app/README.md

 # Smart Bike Light

-This respository contains companion app for Smart Bike Light (https://github.com/pwiklowski/smart-bike-light).
+This respository contains companion app for Smart Bike Light (https://github.com/pwiklowski/smart-bike-light (based on ESP32 currenlty deprecated), https://github.com/pwiklowski/smart-bike-light-nrf52840 based on nrf52840).
 Application is a PWA Angular application that uses Web Bluetooth API to control esp32 based device using BLE.
 It allows to turn light on/off, check battery level and set light settings.

 For more informations about Web Bluetooth API go to: https://github.com/WebBluetoothCG/web-bluetooth

+# Plans

+* automatic start/stop based on cadence/speed ant+ sensor
+* calculation of estimated battery life
+* custom config for animations

 ## Screens